R2Northstar/ModdingDocs/docs/source/reference/northstar/safeio.rst

     :param string file: This is the name of the file you want to load, it has the same formating as in ``NSSaveFile``.

-    :param void functionref( string ) onSuccess: The function that gets exectued when the file is successfully loaded, the parameter ``string`` is the content of the loaded file.
+    :param void functionref( string ) onSuccess: The function that gets execued when the file is successfully loaded, the parameter ``string`` is the content of the loaded file.

-    :param void functionref() onFailure = null: The function that gets exectued when the loading was NOT successful, by default the function is just ``null``.
+    :param void functionref() onFailure = null: The function that gets execued when the loading was NOT successful, by default the function is just ``null``.

     .. note::
         If you are having trouble with functionrefs you can read up on them here: :ref:`functionref_overview`